momentics/PyVNA/README.md

 * Python 3.12 or newer
 * Optional: hardware access to a supported VNA device connected via a serial port
+* VNA devices might use [NanoVNA-X](https://github.com/momentics/NanoVNA-X) firmware for supported devices.
+It is prefferable.

 Install the project in editable mode together with the HTTP server and test
 dependencies: